A Letter to Single Parents

 So, this is to the single parents, the parents whose significant others travel for work and for the parents of soldiers away on tour.
 Parents whose coffee’s go untouched, whose food is always cold or stomachs always empty.
 Parents whose laundry piles up and to do lists go unchecked.
 Who stay up late every night and wake up early every day.
 To chaotic days and long nights, crazy schedules, uncombed hair and thrown together looks.
 Messy buns and t-shirt stains.
 Parents who rarely get a minute, let alone an hour or a day.

 Here’s to you, holding together an entire village all on your own.
 Building kingdoms for princes and princesses; giving everything you have so your kids get everything they need.
 Doing it all on your own.
-I feel you, Mama.
-You are strong, you are brave, and you are doing such an amazing job, even when you feel like you are making a mess of it all.
+I feel you.
+You are strong, you are brave, and you are doing such an amazing job.
+Even when you feel like it’s all a mess.
 Here’s to you and to the beautiful babies you raise, day in and day out.